 i.
 Our Primary 6 Core Programmes: The anchor of our Primary 6 student experience is a strong and solid curriculum.
 Whether it's consolidating knowledge or learning how to apply exam-centric skills, our Primary 6 programmes place a strong emphasis in helping your child develop key knowledge, skills and dispositions so he or she may be better prepared for the major national exam.

 ii.
-PSLE Preparation Classes: As part of our enhanced PSLE preparation plans, core programmes include PSLE Preparation Classes to boost your child’s PSLE revision.
+PSLE Preparation Classes: As part of our enhanced PSLE preparation plan, core programmes include PSLE Preparation Programme sessions to boost your child’s PSLE revision.
 Lessons during these booster classes will include helping your child to affirm positive mindsets to handle exam pressure effectively as well as to develop well-paced study and revision plans.

 iii.
-New Online Learning Platform: Our online learning platform will be launched in March to complement classroom teaching in providing your child with opportunities to learn in more flexible and personalised ways.
+New Online Learning Platform: TLL.360, our online learning and revision platform, complements classroom teaching by providing your child with opportunities to learn in more flexible and personalised ways.

 iv.
-Intensive Revision Series (Optional): During the March Holidays, you may register your child for our Intensive Revision Series to further hone his or her exam skills.
+Intensive Revision Series (Optional): During the June and September holidays, you may register your child for our Intensive Revision Series to further hone his or her exam skills.